Adam McKay: Podcasting

 From November 2015 until October 2016, McKay hosted the science/comedy podcast Surprisingly Awesome with Adam Davidson, produced by Gimlet Media.
 McKay additionally produced Broken: Jeffrey Epstein and Broken: Seeking Justice, a podcast series that explored the Jeffrey Epstein case.
 His next podcast project, Death at the Wing, investigated a series of deaths among high-profile young basketball players in the 1980s and 1990s.
 In February 2022, he appeared as a guest on Smartless, a comedic podcast hosted by Jason Bateman, Will Arnett and Sean Hayes.
 In 2023, he hosted Death on the Lot about celebrity deaths in Hollywood in the 1950s.
+In 2025 and 2026 he made several appearances on the Movie Night Extravaganza podcast, both as an interview subject and discussing Nights of Cabiria and Over the Edge as a featured guest.

 Political views

 McKay supports gun control and abortion rights.
 He has been critical of former President Bill Clinton.
 "I legitimately think Bill Clinton is one of the worst presidents in the modern age".
 McKay criticized Clinton for deregulating banks and for his personal life in light of the MeToo movement.
 McKay serves on the Creative Council of RepresentUs, a nonpartisan anti-corruption organization.
 He was a supporter of the Democratic Party and endorsed Bernie Sanders for President of the United States in 2016 and again in 2020.
 He identifies as a democratic socialist and joined the Democratic Socialists of America in 2019.
 McKay was criticized for going soft on Democrats for their role in the Iraq War in his film Vice, which he later said was a mistake.
 "I regret not giving more blame to the Democrats, who went along with the war in Iraq...I made mistakes, read the reviews and went, 'Yes, fair,'" he told Variety in March 2022.

 In October 2023, McKay signed the Artists4Ceasefire open letter to US president Joe Biden, calling for a ceasefire of the Israeli bombardment of Gaza.
 In September 2025, he signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."

 On November 6, 2024, after Donald Trump won the 2024 presidential election, McKay announced that he would be leaving the Democratic Party, writing on X: "It is time to abandon the Dem Party.
 I'm registering Green Party or Working Families.
 But am open to ideas."

 In August 2025, McKay was one of more than 2,300 members of the Writers Guild of America who signed an open letter decrying the actions of Donald Trump's administration, specifically calling out his "unprecedented, authoritarian assault" on free speech.